Our Contractor Mortgages

 How to strengthen your application

-There are various ways to ensure your application is successful and to increase the mortgage options that become available to you.
+There are various ways to ensure your application is successful and to increase the mortgage options available to you.
 These include making sure that your current contract is up to date, minimising the breaks between your contracts, checking that the information on your credit report is correct and improving your credit score.

 When applying for a mortgage, it’s important to be realistic about the monthly repayments you can afford to make, bearing in mind that your income may fluctuate.
 It’s also worth asking if your mortgage gives you any flexibility to make overpayments when you benefit from an increased income.